4.6.7.60 Determining severe financial hardship - readily available funds

 Exception: Readily available funds MAY be 10% above these limits IF:

-- a person has imminent expenses, AND
+- a person has imminent expenses, and

 - these expenses will reduce readily available funds to below the limit.